 • Objective: Enhance consumer convenience.

-• Benefits: These features improve the user experience, making it easier to access the product without the need for a can opener.
+• Benefits: These features enhance the experience to enable the consumers to utilize the product without the help of a can opener.